Particular/docs.particular.net/transports/upgrades/asb-7to8.md

 ## Queue and Subscription MaxDeliveryCount

-In version 7 the transport was setting `MaxDeliveryCount` to match immediate retries specified by each endpoint to ensure messages are not dead-lettered accidentally.
+In version 7 the transport sets `MaxDeliveryCount` to match immediate retries specified by each endpoint to ensure messages are not dead-lettered accidentally.

-In version 8 and above, `MaxDeliveryCount` is set to `int.MaxValue` to ensure messages are still not dead-lettered accidentally and remove dependency on endpoints' immediate retries configuration.
+In version 8 and above, `MaxDeliveryCount` is set to `int.MaxValue` to ensure messages are not dead-lettered accidentally and to remove the dependency on the endpoints' immediate retries configuration.

 Customization of `MaxDeliveryCount` is strongly discouraged, yet can be performed using `DescriptionCustomizer` API for queues and topics.